rustaceanrob/cbf-repl/PRESENTATION.md

 The steps
 ===

-Download:
+* find peers that serve compact block filters

-* block headers and choose the chain of most work
+* fetch block headers and choose the chain of most work
-* commitments to compact block filters
+* get commitments to compact block filters
-* compact block filters
+* download compact block filters
 * check the filter for matching scripts
-* download the blocks and find our transactions
+* request the blocks and find our transactions

 <!-- end_slide -->